RusseLDayao/RusselDayao_PorfolioProject/README.md

 Here we will analyze the three least performing countries in terms of average engagement (%).
 ### Brazil
 ### Platform Performance:
 • Twitter Leads: With an average engagement rate of 60.43%, Twitter stands out as the top-performing platform in Brazil.
-This indicates a highly active and responsive user base on Twitter for your content.
+This indicates a highly active and responsive user base on Twitter content.

-• Instagram Shows Promise: While the overall average engagement rate is provided for Brazil as a whole, the individual platform breakdown shows TikTok also has a significant engagement rate (50.51% ), suggesting a strong appetite for post content on this platform within the Brazilian market.
+• Instagram Shows Promise: While the overall average engagement rate is provided for Brazil as a whole, the individual platform breakdown shows Instagram also has a significant engagement rate (50.51% ), suggesting a strong appetite for post content on this platform within the Brazilian market.

 • YouTube's Solid Performance: YouTube maintains a respectable engagement rate of 44.74%, highlighting its importance for video content and audience interaction in Brazil.